gvwilson/thirdbit/fiction/santas/index.md

 "And smashed my carriage,"
 the big santa added.
-"But the elves got away safe."
+"But I got my elves away safe."

 The lean santa shrugged.
 "Safe for now, maybe.